Why Is Generosity So Difficult?

 Generosity is loaded with ideas about power, what it means to be a good person, our survival needs, or needs to be respected and valued.
 It is an important factor in issues of discrimination and injustice.

-It is also something that feels good.
-We all know the feeling of pleasure we get from being generous.
-It is the best part of the holiday season that we celebrate each year.
-Yet if one person gives more than another or has more than another, that largesses may feel uncomfortable.
+We all like to feel good.
+We all also know the feeling of pleasure we get from being generous.
+It is the best part of the holiday seasons that we celebrate each year.
+Yet if one person gives more than another or has more than another, that largesse may feel uncomfortable.

 - rejection can cause us to pull back from others

 - our competitive society which thrives on comparisons may be a factor in our feelings of being vulnerable with others